ludivineConstanti/Pixiji/mdDocumentation/researchOrganisation.md

 ## Store

 If I generate a value in a Component and pass it to the store (from redux) I will use that value directly, and not try to recuperate the same value from the store afterward (decision taken after a bug I had, of the component rendering multiple times when I got the value).

+Update: I ended up having to do it anyway, because it didn't work with the value in the local hook...

+## Typo

+I have more font sizes than intended, but I think, for the future, I might continue to use one name per role for the typo, and just extend a class if they are the same size.
+This way, I won't have to go look for it, in the original css file, if I want to make it different, I'll just remove the extend and write the new settings.